Simple Assault vs. Aggravated Assault in Wyoming

 Do I Need A Lawyer for an Assault Charge?

-If you or someone you know is facing criminal assault charges, you need an experienced criminal defense attorney on your side.
+If you or someone you know is facing criminal assault charges, you need an experienced simple or aggravated assault defense attorney on your side.
 He or she will thoroughly investigate your case and provide you with the best legal defenses and options available.

 Some common defenses to assault charges include: